pvanallen/delft-ai-toolkit/README.md

 1. **Start the Delft Toolkit software on the RPi**

-     * **Login to RPi** - In the terminal app log in to the RPi over WiFi by typing:
+     * **Login to RPi from your computer** - In a terminal app log in to the RPi over WiFi by typing:

      ```bash
      ssh pi@10.4.27.47 # replace this IP address with the one you got from ifconfig above
      ```

-     * **Start the software** - After logging in, type the below command, putting the IP address of your Unity computer at the end (get the IP address of your computer by opening the Network Preferences panel)
+     * **Start the robot software** - After logging in, type the below command, putting the IP address of your Unity computer at the end (get the IP address of your computer by opening the Network Preferences panel)

      ```bash
      ./delft-ai-toolkit/start-delft-toolkit.sh 192.168.1.21